-Nathanael, a disciple of Yeshua of Nazareth, is mentioned only in the Gospel of John (chapters 1 and 21).
+Nathanael, a disciple of Yeshua (Jesus) of Nazareth, is mentioned briefly in the Gospel of John (chapters 1 and 21).
 We know little about this Galilean except for an impactful first encounter with Israel’s Messiah.

-It starts with an invitation from friend Philip, an early follower of Yeshua: “We have found Him of whom Moses in the law, and also the prophets, wrote – Jesus of Nazareth, the son of Joseph.”
-Nathanael sniffs, “Can anything good come out of Nazareth?”
-Yet he accepts Philip’s invitation to meet the Man of mystery, who will greet Nathanael with this stunning introduction: “Behold, an Israelite indeed, in whom is no deceit!”
+Invited by friend Philip to meet Yeshua, Nathanael sniffs, “Can anything good come out of Nazareth?”
+Yet he agrees to meet the Man of mystery, who will greet Nathanael with this stunning introduction: “Behold, an Israelite indeed, in whom is no deceit!”
 Deceit in Greek, dolos, implies trickery, cunning, exploitation.
-Bible commentator A.T Robertson describes a true Israelite as one “living up to the covenant name, Israel at its best, without falsity.
+Bible commentator A.T Robertson describes this Israelite as one “living up to the covenant name, Israel at its best, without falsity.
 The servant of Jehovah was to be without guile.”
-Did Yeshua express this because He rarely encountered this kind of person?